Home · General Resources · Legal Profession (70 sites)

 Solicitors’ Association of Higher Court Advocates

 SAHCA is a national association representing the interests of solicitors practising as advocates in the higher courts in England and Wales.
-The web site includes a directory of members, recent issues of the association's newsletter The Solicitor Advocate, a news archive 2009 onwards, and a selection of advocacy tips.
+The web site includes the association’s constitution and information about its complaints procedure, and recent legal news.